Nmyhi/burnandbeyond-webshop/README.md

 Elephant SQL - To host my database.

-[ChatGpt](https://chat.openai.com/) To debug and ask about flask syntask and solutions.

 [Tiny PNG](https://tinypng.com/) To compress images.

 [Birme](https://www.birme.net/) To resize images and change to webp format.